brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

     public.srv-zx1hd.gb1.brightbox.com has address 109.107.35.239

-Also, please note that changing your ssh key after building a server does not update it on the server - the ssh keys are only installed on first boot.
-Make sure you set your ssh key correctly before building servers!

 ### Would you like to know more?

 Here you installed and configured the Command Line Interface tool,